West Des Moines Water Works

 What is PFAS?

-What is PFAS?
-Per- and polyfluoroalkyl substances (PFAS) are a large group of manmade chemicals that are resistant to heat, and repel water, and oil.
-PFAS have been identified by the U.S. Environmental Protection Agency (EPA) as emerging contaminants in water and other natural resources.
-Four of the substances in the category in particular are concerning enough to carry health advisories from the EPA.
-They are perfluorooctanoic acid (PFOA), perfluorooctanesulfonic acid (PFOS), perfluorobutane sulfonic acid (PFBS) and for hexafluoropropylene oxide (HFPO or also known as GenX).
-(Source: Iowa Department of Natural Resources)
+You have probably heard these called "Forever Chemicals."
+Per- and polyfluoroalkyl substances (PFAS) are a large group of manmade chemicals that are resistant to heat, and repel water and oil.
+PFAS have been identified by the EPA as contaminants in water and other natural resources.
+Five of the substances in the category are concerning enough to carry maximum contaminant levels (MCLs) from the EPA.
+They are perfluorooctanoic acid (PFOA), perfluorooctanesulfonic acid (PFOS), perfluorohexanesulfonic acid (PFHxS), perfluorononanoic acid (PFNA), and for hexafluoropropylene oxide (HFPO also known as GenX).
+In addition, four other compounds are regulated in combination with each other as calculated by the Hazard Index Maximum Contaminant Level.
+(Source: U.S. Environmental Protection Agency)

 Where do PFAS substances come from?